Lookout Mountain Air Force Station: 1947–1960

 During the period when Lookout Mountain Laboratory was used in support of JTF-7, it was under the command of the Second Air Division, which was commanded by General Cullen of the Strategic Air Command.
 Personnel consisted of 8 officers from the Air Force, Army, Navy and Marine Corps.
 Civilian photographers with Top Secret clearances were supplied by the Air Materiel Command and the Strategic Air Command on a Temporary duty assignment (TDY) basis, their salaries paid jointly by the AEC and the Air Force.

 In the fall of 1949, Lt.
 General Curtis LeMay decided that the production of motion pictures was not a proper function of the Strategic Air Command.
-Lookout Mountain Laboratory and all its staff were transferred to the Air Proving Ground under the command of Lt.
-General William E. Kepner.
+Lookout Mountain Laboratory and all its staff, were transferred to the Air Proving Ground under the command of Lt.
+General William Ellsworth Kepner.

-In December, 1949, Lookout Mountain Laboratory and the 4881st Motion Picture Squadron were assigned the responsibility for accomplishing all documentary photography for Joint Task Force 3, Operation Greenhouse.
+In December 1949, Lookout Mountain Laboratory and the 4881st Motion Picture Squadron were assigned the responsibility for accomplishing all documentary photography for Joint Task Force 3, Operation Greenhouse.
 This was the first time that a photographic unit, specifically staffed and equipped for documentation of an atomic weapons test, existed during the planning stages of such test.
 As a result, it was possible to pre-plan the photography.